alsora/ros2-code-examples/compiling/README.md

 $ vcs-import src < ros2-for-arm.repos
 ```

-The steps up to this point are required both if you want to compile ROS2 on your system as well as if you want to cross-compile it for a target ARM system
+The steps up to this point are required both if you want to compile ROS2 on your system as well as if you want to cross-compile it for a target ARM system.

+The next steps on the other hand are platform dependent.

-### Compile ROS2
+### Compile ROS2 for your host system

 Install dependencies using rosdep